Amelchristy/pandas-challenge/README.md

 Heroes of Pymoli is a recent free-to-play Fantasy Game.
 In this repository, I would like to generate to generate a report that breaks down the game's purchasing data into meaningful insights.
+This project is written in Python.

 My observations based on my report,
 1. The male dominates the list of players who purchased additional items to enhance their playing experience.